In-depth consultations directly with an NHS trained consultant surgeon

 The procedure takes about 25 minutes.

 How long does the lip enhancement results last for?
-Is it permanent?
+Is it ?

-There are more invasive procedures that may give permanent results, however, the results for the lip enhancement we offer lasts for about six to nine months on average.
+There are more invasive procedures, however, the results for the lip enhancement we offer lasts for about six to nine months on average.

 Can I erase the results if I don't like the look of my lips after enhancement?